 DBMS vs RDBMS

-DBMS (Database Management System) and RDBMS (Relational Database Management System) are both used for the storage of information in the form of physical databases.
+DBMS (Database Management System) and RDBMS (Relational Database Management System) are both used for the storing information in the form of physical databases.
 DBMS is a combination of interrelated data and a group of programs for accessing that data.

-|Data is stored in a DBMS as a file.||Data is stored in an RDBMS in the form of tables.|
+|Data is stored in a file.||Data is stored in the form of tables.|

 |DBMS supports a single user.||RDBMS supports multiple users.|

-|Data is stored either in the navigational or hierarchical formats.||RDBMS uses the tabular format where the headers form column names, and the corresponding values are contained in rows.|
+|Data is stored using navigational or hierarchical formats.||RDBMS uses a tabular format to store data.
+Headers represent column names, and the values are stored in rows.|

-|DBSMS is a software program used for managing databases on system hard disks and computer networks.||RDBMSs are mainly used for maintaining relationships among tables.|
+|DBSMS is a software program used for managing databases on systems and networks.||RDBMSs are mainly used for maintaining the relationships among tables.|

-|DBMS fails to support Normalization.||RDBMS supports Normalization.|
+|DBMS does not support Normalization.||RDBMS supports Normalization.|

-|Low software/hardware necessities.||Higher software/hardware necessities.|
+|Low software/hardware requirements.||Higher software/hardware requirements.|

-|Fails to support distributed databases.||RBMS supports distributed databases.|
+|Does not support distributed databases.||RBMS supports distributed databases.|

-|A DBMS adheres to about 7 Dr E.F.
-Codd Rules.||An RDBMS adheres to 8 to 10 Dr E.F.
-Codd Rules.|
+|A DBMS follows about 7 Codd Rules.||An RDBMS follows around to 8 to 10 Codd Rules.|

-|Not supportive of client-server architecture.||RDBMS supports client-server architecture.|
+|Does not support client-server architecture.||RDBMS supports client-server architecture.|

-|It is common to find data redundancy in the model supported by a DBMS.||The keys and indexes in an RDBMS do not allow any scope of data redundancy.|
+|You may find data redundancies in a DBMS model.||The keys and indexes in an RDBMS do not allow any data redundancy.|

-|DBMS systems deal mainly with small quantities of data.||RDMS systems are designed to take care of large quantities of data.|
+|DBMS systems are designed to handle small/ moderate sets of data.||RDMS systems are designed to handle large sets of data.|

-|Data elements have to be accessed individually.||Data elements are capable of being easily accessed by using SQL queries.
-Multiple data elements are also accessible at any given instance of time.|
+|Data elements need to be accessed individually.||Data elements can be easily accessed using SQL queries.
+You can also access multiple data elements with ease.|

-|There exists no relationship between different data elements in a DBMS.||Data is stored in the form of tables which are related to each other with the help of foreign keys.|
+|There is no relationship between different data elements in a DBMS.||Data is stored in the form of tables which are related to each other using foreign keys.|

-|DBMS fails to provide support to integrity constants.
-These constants cannot be imposed at the file levels.||RDBMS supports integrity constraints.
+|DBMS does not support integrity constants.
+These constants cannot be applied at the file levels.||RDBMS supports integrity constraints.
 The support is provided at the schema levels.
-The values beyond a specific range are not capable of being stored in particular RDMS columns.|
+Values beyond a specific range cannot be stored in a particular RDMS column.|

 What is DBMS?